MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-sign-in-bad-gateway-timeout-error.md

 ## Check for other connector errors

-If none of the above resolve the issue, the next step is to look for issues or errors with the connector itself.
-You can see some common errors in the [Troubleshoot document](./application-proxy-troubleshoot.md#connector-errors).
+Look for issues or errors with the connector itself.
+For more information about common errors, see [application proxy troubleshooting](application-proxy-troubleshoot.md).

-You can also look directly at the connector logs to identify any errors.
+Look directly at the connector logs to identify any errors.
 Many of the error messages share specific recommendations for fixes.
-To view the logs, see the [connectors documentation](application-proxy-connectors.md#under-the-hood).
+To view the logs, see the [application proxy connectors](application-proxy-connectors.md).

 ## Additional Resolutions

-If the above didn't fix the problem, there are a few different possible causes.
-To identify the issue:

 If your application is configured to use integrated Windows authentication (IWA), test the application without single sign-on.
-If not, move to the next paragraph.
 To check the application without single sign-on, open your application through **Enterprise Applications,** and go to the **Single Sign-On** menu.
 Change the drop-down from "Integrated Windows authentication" to "Microsoft Entra single sign-on disabled".

 Now open a browser and try to access the application again.
 You should be prompted for authentication and get into the application.
 If you are able to authenticate, the problem is with the Kerberos Constrained Delegation (KCD) configuration that enables the single sign-on.
-For more information, see the KCD Troubleshoot page.

 If you continue to see the error, go to the machine where the connector is installed, open a browser and attempt to reach the internal URL used for the application.
 The connector acts like another client from the same machine.
 If you can't reach the application, investigate why that machine is unable to reach the application, or use a connector on a server that is able to access the application.